<<Initiative Home << All Initiatives

 The Cultural Governance Program is grounded in IPLCs’ need to guarantee the survival of their languages, knowledge, and traditional practices in the face of cultural erosion.
 Non-indigenous values, knowledge, and ways of life are a threat to IPLCs’ cultural integrity and survival, especially through schools, the media, and Internet access via cell phones.
 It is therefore extremely important that territorial governments develop programs and activities with an intercultural approach to engage youth, share and preserve knowledge, and promote dialogue between generations.

 Building on over 20 years’ experience, Forest Trends provides initial institutional structure, technical capacity, and a framework for building an independent Facility with multi-stakeholder governance and the capacity to mobilize private and public finance at scale.
-An initial emphasis will be placed on Latin America, with potential to scale globally.
+An initial emphasis has been placed on Latin America, with potential to scale globally.
 The ultimate aim is to create an independent vehicle with multi-stakeholder governance, multi-donor structure, and capability to rapidly scale up mobilization of private and public funding.
-During this first phase, the Facility will include a Steering Committee to be comprised of representatives of IPLC organizations, initial funders, and globally respected individuals to steer its design and initial investments.
+During this first phase, the Facility included a Steering Committee comprised of representatives of IPLC organizations, initial funders, and globally respected individuals to steer its design and initial investments.

 Participants in Forest Trends’ Capacity Building Program on Indigenous Territorial Governance (PFGTI in Spanish), Colombia.
 Photo: Diego Perez